The term “alpha male” has gotten a bad rap in recent years.

 Betas, on the other hand, accept mediocrity.
 Or, at their very best, strive for domain-specific excellence to impress and earn validation from others.
 Any attempt at excellence is done to earn the approval of others.
 Not to satisfy themselves and live their life to its fullest potential.

-Although betas may achieve excellence in one field, when you look at their life as a whole, their acceptance of mediocrity is obvious.
+Although betas may achieve excellence in one field, when you look at their lives, their acceptance of mediocrity is obvious.

 For example, and to many men’s surprise, many beta males are incredibly successful in their careers and finances.

-However, this does negate the mediocrity that runs rampant through the rest of their lives.
+However, this does negate the mediocrity that runs rampant throughout their lives.
 If a beta male earns a lot of money–in hopes that he will be accepted by others–he will often spend it to acquire fancy “toys” and prove his self-worth.
 He will earn his money at the expense of his health, his happiness, and his family and allow his entire identity to become wrapped up in the number of 0’s in his bank account.

 I’m going to let you in on a little secret…

-But, as always, the question that you must ask yourself is “What am I going to do about it?”
+But, as always, the question that you must ask yourself is “What am I going to do about this human behavior?”